usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 Now last time we analysed the Core Waap logs using out-of-the-box kubernets / linux tools and here we will use the **auto-learning** cli tool for that!

-First, download the java cli tool using
+Download the java cli tool using

 ```shell
 version=1.0.1